Denrogh/GCA-Cowrie-Honeypots/README.md

 # Cowrie Honeypot Kafka Ingestor (Cowrie-Honeypot-Ingest)

 Cowrie-Honeypot-Ingest is an OpenSearch ingestor for Cowrie Honeypots.
-It allows you to read sessions through logs transfered by hpfeeds, send them to Kafka, and then consume and ingest them into OpenSearch after enrichment.
+It allows you to read sessions through logs transferred by `hpfeeds`, send them to Kafka, and then consume and ingest them into OpenSearch after enrichment.

 ## Data Pipeline